solsword/dewlight/data/example-help.md

 ordered by their strength of connection with the focus node starting from 0 degrees on the right and proceeding clockwise.
-Strength of connection also determines distance between the focus node and related nodes: the node that has the strongest relationship is placed at 1/2 the base radius, and nodes with weaker relationships are placed proportionally further out.
+Strength of connection also determines distance between the focus node and related nodes: the node that has the strongest relationship is placed at 1/2 the full radius, and nodes with weaker relationships are placed proportionally further out.

 Unlike the other views, edges in this view are directional: each edge comes